Henrique-Peixoto/typescript-the-net-ninja/README.md

 # TypeScript Tutorial #14 - Modules
 The reason for using modules is to keep your project organized.
-When you have to create lots and lots of files to accommodate your code, it would be strongly recommended to separate your files by, for example, functionality.
+When you have to create lots and lots of files to accommodate your code, it is strongly recommended to separate your files by, for example, functionality.
 A specific folder for authentication, a folder for components, and so on.

 ## Setting tsconfig
 You have to set TS to use modules.
-Go to you tsconfig.json file and change the following values:
+Go to your tsconfig.json file and change the following values:
 ```json
 ...
   "target": "es5",      /* Specify ECMAScript target version: 'ES3' (default), 'ES5', 'ES2015', 'ES2016', 'ES2017', 'ES2018', 'ES2019', 'ES2020', 'ES2021', or 'ESNEXT'. */